 For the people who love an addict or alcoholic, this can be incredibly frustrating.
 In spite of numerous attempts to confront someone with a substance abuse problem, the addict or alcoholic will continue to lie about his or her drinking or drugging.
 This is usually not done to be malicious.
 More often than not, someone with a substance abuse problem is in denial that a problem exists.
 Denial is a defense mechanism that exists in the mind of the substance abuser to shield him or her from the disturbing truth that they are, in fact, an addict or alcoholic.

-Acknowledging denial is important step in the recovery process – not only for the addicted person, but also for those closest to him or her.
+Acknowledging denial is an important step in the recovery process – not only for the addicted person but also for those closest to him or her.
 It is important for the loved ones of someone with an addiction problem to be educated about substance abuse.
 As GI Joe used to say, knowing is half the battle.

 Learning the signs that someone close to you is abusing drugs or alcohol can be the difference between life and death.
 When you are armed with the truth, you can stop being confused about whether or not someone you care about is battling a substance abuse problem.
 Rather than being baffled by lies and confounded by confusion, you can get into positive action.